 Editor Roles & Responsibilities

-Each editor for an ASHA journal manages the peer review of approximately 15 to 18 submissions per year.
+Each editor for an ASHA journal manages the peer review of at least 15 submissions per year.
 Each submission will likely travel through multiple rounds of review (typically two to three rounds at most).
 Editors are asked by the editors-in-chief to serve a multiyear term, during which the editors-in-chief rely on them to do the following:

 - assign manuscripts to editorial board members (EBMs) for review;

 - monitor the peer-review process to ensure fairness, timeliness, thoroughness, and civility.

 The editors are empowered to make final editorial decisions regarding their assigned manuscripts after weighing comments from the reviewers.